 IFRS 9 requires an unbiased and probability weighted estimate of credit losses by evaluating a range of possible outcomes that incorporates forecasts of future economic conditions.
-Based on the historical data on key macroeconomic indicators provided by governmental body and monetary authority, the Group formulates a 'base case' view of the future direction of the economic outlook that drives the default rates of each portfolio of financial instruments.
+Based on the historical data on key macroeconomic indicators provided by Moody's Data Buffet, the Group formulates a 'base case' view of the future direction of the economic outlook that drives the default rates of each portfolio of financial instruments.
 The baseline scenario represents a most-likely outcome and is aligned with information used by the Group for other purposes such as strategic planning and budgeting and other business activities.
-The adverse scenario represents more pessimistic outcomes.
+While the adverse scenario represents more pessimistic outcomes, the upward scenario represents an optimistic outcome.

 Using robust macroeconomic modelling methodology, Group identified and documented the key macroeconomic factors that drives the change in default rates of each portfolio of financial instruments.
-Macroeconomic data published by the CBUAE have been utilized by the Group to incorporate forward-looking information into the PD term structure of each of the scenario.
+Macroeconomic data published by the Moody's have been utilized by the Group to incorporate forward-looking information into the PD term structure of each of the scenario.

 ECL is calculated as a product of three risk parameters - PD, LGD and EAD.
 ECL is calculated for every 12th month from the reporting date, till the remaining tenure of the loan.
 Calculated ECL is discounted to reporting date using customer's contractual interest rate to arrive at present value.
 Both Stage-1 and Stage-2 ECL is calculated for each customer under both baseline and adverse scenarios.
 ECL assigned to the customer will be based on IFRS9 stage to which it will be assigned to.
 Final ECL calculated for each facility is weighted by probabilities of three economic scenarios - a baseline, an adverse and an upturn with a weightage of 40%, 30% and 30% respectively.